 - Day trips to the fascinating Olduvai Gorge, known as the 'Cradle of Man'

 - See Empakaai Crater, the lesser-known, younger sister of Ngorongoro Crater

-The wildlife living in the crater itself are there all year, so from an animal-viewing point-of-view, it’s good all year.
-Due to its size, the area may get crowded during peak tourist season which lasts most of the year, excluding April and May (the rainy season) when major downpours may make some of the roads hassardous and unpassable.
+The wildlife living in the crater itself are there all year, so from a game viewing point of view, Ngorongoro Crater is good all year.
+Due to its size, the area may get crowded during the peak tourist season which lasts most of the year, excluding April and May when major downpours make some of the roads hazardous and unpassable.

-By car: Ngorongoro is about 185 km from Arusha by road.
+By car - Ngorongoro Crater is about 185 km from Arusha by road.
 The trip can take between two and four hours.

 By air - There are daily flights from Arusha to Lake Manyara Airstrip.
 From there, it's a scenic one-and-a-half hour trip to the Ngorongoro Crater.
 Arusha is served by two airports.
 Domestic Arusha Airport has daily flights from numerous local destinations while Kilimanjaro International Airport has daily flights from local, African and international airlines.

 You may also want to look at

 This fly-in 5 Day Luxury Serengeti Safari explores one of Tanzania's hidden gems, the big cat region of Soit le Motonyi.
 The safari includes a flight from Arusha to the Serengeti, game drives in a prime game-viewing area far from the jostling crowds and accommodation in a luxury, eco-friendly tented safari camp with uninterrupted views of the endless savannah.
 Speak to us about the best time to book if you also want a glimpse of the Great Wildebeest Migration.